Nonadiabatic instanton rate theory beyond the golden-rule limit: Exact k 4B for linear diabats

 where $\phi_1 = \tfrac{\alpha_1}{\hbar} \mkern-1mu \tfrac{\tau_1^{*}}{\tau_0^{*}} \tau_0$, $\lambda_1 = \alpha_1 / \sqrt{2 \hbar \gamma_1}$, and

 is the Dawson function.
-Substituting this and the analogously defined $j^{\mathrm{lin}}_1$ into \eqn{eq:k4b-sc-uni} instead of $j_n^{\SC}$ gives the exact $\kfredb$ for linear diabats with constant coupling $\Delta$.
+Substituting this and the analogous $j^{\mathrm{lin}}_1$ into \eqn{eq:k4b-sc-uni} instead of $j_n^{\SC}$ defines the quantum $\kfredb$ for linear diabats with constant coupling $\Delta$.
 Alternatively we can evaluate \eqn{eq:kfb-ht} directly, without splitting the $\mathcal{A}_{\tau \tau}$ domain along the diagonal.
 Both approaches lead to the same expression,